theSundayProgrammer/WebAuth/README.md

 dat structure requirements.
 Redis does not provide a recursive data structure.
 A set cannot contain another set.
-With some discipline though we could achieve the same result by having a set of keys with each key refering to another set or map or requence.
+With some discipline though we could achieve the same result by having a set of keys with each key refering to another set or map or sequence.

 ## Authentication
 User names and hashed passwords are store in a map whose key is